vamshiamruthapu/coverage/spring-boot/spring-boot-rest/SpringBootRest.md

 ### Retrieving a specific product Endpoint
 Create a method named ```findById``` in your class.
 Add the ```@GetMapping``` annotation to make it listen to GET calls.
-Since we’ll be accepting an input from the user.
+Since we’ll be accepting input from the user.
 We can either accept it as part of the URL or as a GET parameter.
-To comply with [REST best practices](https://swagger.io/resources/articles/best-practices-in-api-design/), we will accept the id as part of the URL.
+To comply with [REST best practices](https://swagger.io/resources/articles/best-practices-in-api-design/), we will accept the ID as part of the URL.
 We must then append ```{id}``` to the @GetMapping and add ```@PathVariable(“id”)``` to our method signature.
 As seen before, we'll add the ```produces``` parameter to the GetMapping annotation to specify the content type.

-Finally we use ResponseEntity to customise the response status code.
+Finally, we use ResponseEntity to customize the response status code.

 Here is the full code of our ProductController class.
 ```java